| | PoetryFor the Old Ways -- Archeological Expedition to Big

 Gary reminds us to ask: "Rabbit tracks Deer

+tracks What do we know?"
 And USFWS avocational archeologist Gary Henry

 ripped the leg out of his britches, it was reported, before he left in

-and tiny spring leaves of Mountain Mint
+his truck.
+Eating snow and ice in the shadeand tiny spring leaves of Mountain Mint

 -- a burst of winterspring freshness in the mouth!